ericjiangxiao/2026-base/readme.md

 *   **Driver Control Constants:**
     *   `TURN_FACTOR`: Adjusts the turning speed.
     *   `STEER_BIAS`: Controls the curve of the robot when both joysticks are used.
-*   **PID Constants:** Tune the PID constants for driving and turning in the `reset_chassis()` function.
+*   **PID Constants:** If neeeded, tune the PID constants for driving and turning in the `reset_chassis()` function.
+Otherwise, keep the default values.

 ### Other Subsystems (`robot-config.cpp`)

-Configure motors and sensors for other subsystems like arms, claws, or intakes in this file.
+*   Configure motors and sensors for other subsystems like arms, claws, or intakes in this file.
+*   Set `NUMBER_OF_MOTORS` to automatically check for disconnected or overheated motors.
+*   Write helper functions to control the subsystems.

+### Driver Control (`main.cpp`)

+*   **Button Bindings:** In the `main()` function, map controller buttons to specific actions or functions.
+*   **Context-Aware Button Actions:** Create functions that allow a single button to perform different actions based on the robot's state.
+For example, a button could perform one action normally, but a different action if another button is held down simultaneously or if the robot is in a specific mode (like `auton_test_mode`).

+### Autonomous Routines (`autons.cpp`)

+*   **Create Functions:** Write your autonomous routines as separate functions.
+*   **Auton Menu:** Add the names of your autonomous functions to the `auton_menu_text` array to make them selectable on the brain's screen.

 ## Drive APIs (`drive.h`)